ant-design/ant-design/components/icon/index.en-US.md

 import React from 'react';
 import Icon from '@ant-design/icons';
-import MessageSvg from 'path/to/message.svg'; // path to your '*.svg' file. import ReactDOM from 'react-dom/client';
+import MessageSvg from 'path/to/message.svg'; // path to your '*.svg' file.

+// import MessageSvg from 'path/to/message.svg?react'; // use vite path to your '*.svg?react' file.
+import ReactDOM from 'react-dom/client';

 // in create-react-app: